Banking Basics

 This might encompass identification records, court-issued mandates, or any requested paperwork specified by your bank or legal representative.

-During the period of account freeze, you might encounter the need for funds to cover urgent expenses.
+During the period of account freeze, you might need funds to cover urgent expenses.

-In such a situation, it could be prudent to explore the option of establishing a new bank account with an alternative institution.
+In such a situation, it could be prudent to explore establishing a new bank account with an alternative institution.
 This would allow you to reroute essential payments or income to the new account until the freeze is successfully addressed.

 Another alternative could be to consider using a financial service provider like swissmoney, which offers a digital wallet for managing your finances during such instances.